 Solar rooftop systems are installed in both domestic and commercial buildings.
 They usually contain rooftop PV panels.

-Why is India promoting solar rooftop systems?
+Why is India promoting solar rooftop installation?

 India is a country that enjoys copious sunshine throughout the year.
 This satisfies the chief condition to set up rooftop solar power systems.
 The following are some of the advantages of solar energy, which provide India a strong basis for promoting solar rooftop systems: